-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the main sequence star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For 92 Virginis, the location is 13h 56m 27.89 and +01d03` 02.0 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For 92 Virginis, the location is 13h 56m 27.89 and +01° 03` 02.0 .

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving 013.80 ± 000.21 towards the north and -028.84 ± 000.35 east if we saw them in the horizon.
+The star is moving 13.80 ± 0.21 milliarcseconds/year towards the north and -28.84 ± 0.35 milliarcseconds/year east if we saw them in the horizon.

-92 Virginis has a spectral type of A8V.
-This means the star is a blue main sequence dwarf star.
-The star has a B-V Colour Index of 0.21 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 7,708 Kelvin.
+Based on the star's spectral type of A8V , 92 Virginis's colour and type is blue - white main sequence star.
+The star has a B-V Colour Index of 0.21 which means the star's temperature is about 7,708 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu.

 92 Virginis has an apparent magnitude of 5.90 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.82 If you used the 2007 Parallax value, you would get an absolute magnitude of 1.12.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-In 2007, Hipparcos data was revised with a new parallax of 11.08 which put 92 Virginis at a distance of 294.37 light years or 90.25 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 11.08000 which put 92 Virginis at a distance of 294.37 light years or 90.25 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.
-92 Virginis brightness ranges from a magnitude of 6.000 to a magnitude of 6.000 over its variable period.
-The smaller the magnitude, the brighter the star.

 |Absolute Magnitude||0.82 / 1.12|